lenzarchive/UnityBundleExtractor/README.md

 This tool is provided for **educational and research purposes only**.
 It is intended to help developers, researchers, and enthusiasts understand the structure of Unity game assets and facilitate legitimate modding, analysis, or asset recovery for **personal projects where legal permissions are obtained**.

-**The use of this tool for illegal activities, copyright infringement, reverse engineering of proprietary software without permission, or any other unauthorized commercial exploitation is strictly prohibited.** The creator and maintainers of this repository are not responsible for any misuse or damage caused by the use of this tool.
-Users are solely responsible for ensuring their actions comply with all applicable laws and licenses.

 ## Requirements

 To run this script, you need to have Python installed on your system (Python 3.7+ is recommended).